GuidedJake/FlipperFun/README.md

 all things here made by the one and only GuidedJake.

-use in funny ways and walmart.
+use in funny ways at walmart.